AbsaOSS/atum/README.md

 }

 ```
-The rest of the processing logic and programatic approach to the library remains unchanged.
+The rest of the processing logic and programmatic approach to the library remains unchanged.

 ## Atum library routines